 Einkorn

 I also really love to mill whole grain einkorn.
 Einkorn is an ancient wheat grain that is easier to digest and healthier than modern wheat.
 It is a good source of protein, iron, fiber, and B vitamins.
 Modern wheat has been genetically altered for higher yields and more gluten.
-Most people can’t digest modern wheat very well, but are able to digest ancient einkorn much more easily.
+Most people can’t digest modern wheat very well but can digest ancient einkorn much more easily.

 Popcorn